UPCOMING TOUR DATES FOR GAMES TO PLAY WITH YOUR DOCTOR

 The Lansley exchange, and the unfurling of the Laminate of Lansley, will take place on stage if Dr Phil’s blood pressure can handle it

 Phil is also writing a book.
-‘Staying Alive – How to Get Better Care from the NHS’ – which will be published in May next year by Quercus
+‘Staying Alive – How to Survive the NHS’ – which will be published in January 2015 by Quercus

 Praise for Dr Phil’s previous offerings